How This Process Differs From Applying Abroad

 - If approved, no visa stamp/sticker is placed in your passport.
 Instead you will get an approval letter, which cannot be used to return to the U.S. from abroad.
 If you leave the U.S. after approval, you will still need to apply for the F-1 visa stamp to re-enter the U.S.

-- The decision typically takes 3-4 months.
+- The decision typically takes 5-6 months, if not longer.
 You may not be permitted to start studying prior to approval, depending on your current visa status.

 - To apply for a visa while remaining in the United States, an applicant must:

 - Be in a legal U.S. visa status

 - Remain in the U.S. while the change of status application is pending